Ursula Malbin’s Sculpture Garden is a hidden gem near the Bahai Temple in Haifa. In this garden, you can find 29 bronze

 It is not a big garden, but a nice quiet green corner in the middle of the city.

 Though I do not remember seeing signs on the spot, some sites say Sculptures Garden in Haifa is closed at night.
-So if you are planning to visit it, do it before 6 pm.
+So if you plan to visit it, do it before 18:00.

 Shnayim Be’November Viewpoint

 While scouting, several locals recommended another viewpoint.
-Well, this was a simple spot with several benches.
-It is located within a five-minute walk from the park at 12 Shnayim Be’November street.
+This was a simple spot with several benches.
+It is located five minutes from the park at 12 Shnayim Be’November street.
 It was the best viewpoint of all I have seen that day.
 And here are several photos from there:

-Ursula Malbin’s Sculpture Garden is a lovely place, and if you have the time, I would suggest combining it with a visit to Bahai Gardens, specifically, the Bahai Temple.
+Ursula Malbin’s Sculpture Garden is a lovely place, and if you have the time, I suggest combining it with a visit to Bahai Gardens, specifically, the Bahai Temple.